marvinschopf/secure-contact-form/README.md

 # secure-contact-form
 ## Requirements
-Please replace the links to external libraries with corresponding links to a CDN or self-downloaded files.
+Please replace the links to external libraries in `form.html` with corresponding links to a CDN or self-downloaded files.

 The following libraries are required:
 * [OpenPGP.js](https://github.com/openpgpjs/openpgpjs/)